Vegan watermelon feta salad – perfect for hot summer days

 Watermelon meets feta – the perfect combination

 Watermelon is probably the summer fruit par excellence!
-Not only does it have a water content of 95% and therefore provides you with important fluids, but it also supplies a lot of nutrients – more about this soon in a separate blog post.
+Not only does it have a water content of 95% and therefore provides you with important fluids, but it also supplies a lot of nutrients – 10 facts you should know about watermelons.
 Just a little teaser: it contains a lot of citrullines, which is known to counteract erectile dysfunction and impotence. #justsayin 😉

 *This is an affiliate link.
 If you buy something using this link, I get a small commission without you having to pay more.
 But I don’t promote anything I don’t believe in wholeheartedly.
 Thanks for your support!